adropofilm/ex_api_spec_converter/README.md

 # ExApiSpecConverter

-Elixir Based API Spec Converter that can be used with [phoenix_swagger](https://hexdocs.pm/phoenix_swagger/getting-started.html) to generate in-line documentation.
-You can also use it push your converted Postman 2 specs to Postman Docs. :)
+Elixir Based API Spec Converter that can be used with [phoenix_swagger](https://hexdocs.pm/phoenix_swagger/getting-started.html) to generate Postman collections for your API.
+You can also use it to extract in-line documentation to host on [Postman](https://learning.postman.com/docs/publishing-your-api/documenting-your-api/). :)

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `ex_api_spec_converter` to your list of dependencies in `mix.exs`:
+The package can be installed by adding `ex_api_spec_converter` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do